manomarichal/distributed-systems-football-site/readme.md

 - `[GET] /login`
 - `[GET] /logout`

+### Extra tools
+- Flask
+- Flask-SQLAlchemy
+- flask-login
+- flask-wtf
+- flask-admin
+- psycopg2
+- SQLAlchemy
+- SQLAlchemy-serializer
+- requests
+- openweathermap
+- Docker
+- Docker-compose

 ## Using the site
-In this section I will list all the required features, explaining how to acces them, and how I handled them.
+In this section I will list all the required features, explaining how to access them, and how I handled them.

 ### League tables, fixtures, statistics
 All of those can be found on the division-specific page by navigating to `Divisies`, and then choosing a division.
 This page gives us at the top under `Rangschikking` a small table with the best offense, best defense and most clean sheets for the division, followed by the league table.